 Oh if we only had more thyme!
 Also from the Mediterranian, thyme is part of the mint family and will return season after season.

 Flat leaf parsley or Italian parsley.
 This herb is more flavor packed than its curly garnish cousin.

 Cousin to garlic and onion, this perennial herb will continue to come back and spread.
 Continually snip on its leaves to encourage new growth.
 And don't forget the flowers are edible too!

-This mint variety can be used like any other mint plant.
-Great for desserts, teas, and salads.
+Great for desserts, teas, drinks and sachets.
 Be careful as mint likes to spread, so best for containers.
-Sold Out!

 Also part of the mint family, oregano is a classic meditteranian herb used in a variety of dishes.
 This is also a perennial and will return each year.